Opinion (song): Composition

 "Opinion" is an alternative rock song that runs for a duration of one minute and thirty-four seconds.
 The musical composition is rough, solo acoustic demo recording.
 It is a solo number that features Cobain's lone voice accompanied by driving acoustic guitar.
 The track is grainy and quiet, featuring an incensed Cobain singing melodies with a snarling delivery in a cracking voice over strums.
 The song is built around a repeating four-chord progression that carries throughout both its verses and choruses.

-Lyrically, "Opinion" is cynical diabtribe about sensationalist media.
+Lyrically, "Opinion" is a cynical diatribe about sensationalist media.
 Cobain rails against both lazy writing as well as the negativity that seems to be constant in the media.
-The song has barbed lyrics aimed at the media with lines such as, “Congratulations you have won / it’s a years subscription of bad puns / and a make-shift story of concern / and to set it off before it burns.”
+The song has barbed lyrics aimed at the media with lines such as, “Congratulations you have won / it's a year's subscription of bad puns / and a make-shift story of concern / and to set it off before it burns.”